tegg89/SRCNN-Tensorflow/README.md

 This code requires Tensorflow.
 Also scipy is used instead of Matlab or OpenCV.
 Especially, installing OpenCV at Linux is sort of complicated.
 So, with reproducing this paper, I used scipy instead.
 For more imformation about scipy, click [here](https://www.scipy.org/).

 ## Usage
-`python main.py` for training.
-After created checkpoint, then the program automatically detect checkpoint file and load it.
+For training, `python main.py`
-`python main.py --is_train False --stride 21` for testing.
-To make 'stride' value same as 'label size', super-resolution can be tested.
+For testing, `python main.py --is_train False --stride 21`

 ## References
 * [liliumao/Tensorflow-srcnn](https://github.com/liliumao/Tensorflow-srcnn)